George H. Barker

 George H. "Zaney" Barker (1901 – April 23, 1986) was an athlete and coach, inducted into the Tennessee Sports Hall of Fame in 1983.

-Early years
+Early life

 Barker was born near Falling Water, Tennessee and attended Baylor School.
 Dr. Guerry persuaded Barker to enter Sewanee: The University of the South.

 Sewanee

 Barker played football, basketball, baseball, and golf.
 He played for the Sewanee Tigers football team as a quarterback from 1922 to 1925, and was captain of the 1925 team.
 The high-point of his football career was the defeat of Vanderbilt in 1924.
 He won the Porter Cup in 1925.

 Coaching career

 Barker returned in 1926 to the Baylor School as a member of the coaching staff and a teacher.